Frequently asked questions

 Does Docker Desktop offer support?

-Yes, Docker Desktop offers support for Pro and Team users.
+Yes, Docker Desktop offers support for users with a paid Docker subscription.
 For more information, see Docker Desktop Support.

-For information about the pricing plans and to upgrade your existing account, see Docker pricing.
+For information about Docker subscriptions and to upgrade your existing account, see Docker pricing.

 What kind of feedback are you looking for?